KaiMSR/dogbreeds/lab/ReadMe.md

 ## Special thanks

 Daniel and the Azure CAT team.
-And to Juan Lema for deep passion and careful review of this repo.
+And to Juan Lema and Andy Lathrop for deep passion and careful review of this repo.